-Lars tells us this pack is comfortable and sturdy.
-The shoulder staps and the rear back panel feature moisture-wicking padding.
-To keep the rain out, the pack comes with a waterproof cover.
-And the pack won’t collapse when you set it on a bench — it is designed to stand up on its own.
+Lars Dalseide, editor of the NRAblog, tells us this pack is comfortable and sturdy.
+The shoulder straps and the rear back panel feature moisture-wicking padding and the pack comes with a waterproof cover.
+And the pack won’t collapse when you set it on a bench — it stands up on its own.

 We’re impressed with the design and features of this pack.
 A lot of smart thinking went into its design.
 As you might expect though, because the Handgunner Backpack has so many features, it’s not cheap.
 This specialized backpack sells for $119.95 at the the NRA Online Store.
 We don’t think that’s too much, considering what this pack can do.
 This could be a sweet Xmas gift for the pistolero or 3-Gun shooter in the family.
 If you are running a shooting match, the Handgunner Backpack would make a great prize — way more useful than a walnut plaque.

 Share the post "Haul 4 Pistols Securely in Specialized Handgunner Backpack"